cloudaware/compliance-policies/ce/ca/azure/storage/disable-cross-tenant-replication/description.md

 ### From Azure Portal

-1. Login to the Azure Portal.
-2. Navigate to `Storage Accounts`.
+1. Go to `Storage Accounts`.
-3. For each storage account, on the left blade under Data Management, click on `Object replication`.
+2. For each storage account, under `Data management`, click `Object replication`.
-4. Select `Advanced settings`.
+3. Click `Advanced settings`.
-5. Make sure `Allow cross-tenant replication` is not checked.
+4. Ensure `Allow cross-tenant replication` is not checked.

 ### From Azure CLI